181 Abercromby Street, Glasgow. G40 2DE. Demolished.

 The Cottage Bar.
 1991.

-This old pub dates back to around 1874.
+In 1874.
 John Craig occupied the premises until the end of the 1870s.
 In 1884 Campbell & McLellan was trading from the site.
-A year later John McLellan was sole partner andcontinued serving the public here until the 1920s.
-During his stay as a publican John moved house several times from a small flat in Slatefield Street to Onslow Drive before settling in plush accomodation in Grantlea Terrace in North Mount Vernon.
+A year later John McLellan was sole partner and continued serving the public here until the 1920s.
+During his stay as a publican John moved house several times from a small flat in Slatefield Street to Onslow Drive before settling in plush accommodation in Grantlea Terrace in North Mount Vernon.

 James Dorman a well known east end publican took over the business around 1930 he too stayed in Onslow Drive.